 - Pain Patch: A pain patch is applied to your skin and delivers a steady stream of medication over 2-3 days.

 - Injections: If needed, your pain medicine specialist may provide an injection of pain medication, which can go directly into the muscle or through an intravenous needle.
-The pain specialists at Metro Denver Pain Management also provide epidural injections, which deliver medication into the epidural space of your spinal cord.
+The pain specialists at Metro Denver Pain Management (MD Pain) also provide epidural injections, which deliver medication into the epidural space of your spinal cord.